-What is Safety Risk Management Process
+What Is Safety Risk Management Process

 The Safety Risk Management process (SRM) is where you outline and document your entire operational risk profile.
 Completing your SRM process is a major part of Phase 3 of SMS implementation.

-Once you complete initial documentation of your SRM process, you will need to continuously update it as new “inputs” are identified or implemented in your SMS, such as:
+Once you complete the initial documentation of your SRM process, you will need to continuously update it as new “inputs” are identified or implemented in your SMS, such as:

 - New hazards;